SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-gcp-source.md

 ### Vendor configuration

-Download the user credentials JSON file by using the gcloud CLI, refer to the [Google Cloud Documentation](https://cloud.google.com/docs/authentication/application-default-credentials#personal).
+To download the user credentials JSON file by using the gcloud CLI, refer to the [Google Cloud documentation](https://cloud.google.com/docs/authentication/application-default-credentials#personal).

 ### Source configuration